maptracker/datasciencecoursera/Rnotes.md

     * The order of levels is important in some modeling because the first level is taken as baseline.
   * `table()` = simple contigency table of the factor
+    * By default missing values will be excluded in the counts! set `exclude = NULL` to count them as well.
+Scott says some statistic shops have altered the table function to have this as the default.
 * Data Frame
   * Special form of list
     * Each element is effectively a column